peterldowns/namespace-js/README.md

 # Namespace.js

 This is a simple module for defining modules.
-It is very similar to [CommonJS](http://requirejs.org/docs/commonjs.html), but differes in the following ways:
+It is very similar to [CommonJS](http://requirejs.org/docs/commonjs.html), but differs in the following ways:

 * **Not asynchronous**: for now, does not do any asynchronous loading of dependencies.
 Resolution is very simple: if the depdency has already been